EberlyODL/chem110/final-exam.md

 # Final Exam

 The final exam will be proctored through Examity.
-You will be able to schedule your 2-hour exam at your convenience between 05/03 at 12:00 am and 05/05 at 11:59 pm (EDT).
+You will be able to schedule your 2-hour exam at your convenience between 08/09 at 12:00 am and 08/11 at 11:59 pm (EDT).

-The exam will be cumulative with about 15% of the content being Chapter 16 and the topic of combustion analysis.
+The exam will be cumulative with about 50% of the content being Chapter 12, 15, 16, and 14.3 (weeks 10-12 in the course schedule).
 The remaining portion of the exam will cover the high points from the course.
-My philosophy is to see if you understand the main ideas relating to atomic structure, molecular structure, intermolecular forces, properties of liquids, gases, and solutions as well as chemical reactions.
+My philosophy is to see if you understand the main ideas relating to atomic structure, molecular structure, intermolecular forces, and properties of liquids.
 The exam does cover a lot of material, but that means that not knowing something will carry less weight.
 It is a little shorter than two midterm exams.

 The exam will be paper and pencil, so once you connect with a proctor you will download the exam file (periodic table and data sheet are included).
 You have the option to print all of the files.
 After 2 hours, you will have additional time to scan/photograph your work and upload the file as a pdf/doc/docx file to Canvas.
 At that time, the proctor will walk you through deleting the exam file and scan/photo from your computer and/or phone.